telerik/blazor-docs/components/treelist/columns/resize.md

 To prevent the user from resizing a certain column, set its own parameter `Resizable="false"`.
 Note that the user can still resize other columns around it.

+When column resizing is enabled, a double click on the resize handle between the header cells will automatically fit the column width to the content of the header and data.

 >caption Enable column resizing in Telerik treelist

 ````CSHTML